- Access and Equity

 1. Are there public health guidelines for social events that must be followed?

 All students, whether residing on campus or off campus in private residences, will be expected to comply with NYS guidelines related to physical distancing, the size of social gatherings, and mandatory face coverings.
 Hosting or participating in a social event that violates these guidelines on or off campus will be considered a violation.
-Details will be provided to student organization leadership before the start of the fall semester.
+Student organization leaders have received training from the Dean of Students office on compliance with these guidelines.
+Email email@example.com to receive a copy of the presentation and Student Organization FAQ.

 In an effort to minimize the spread of COVID-19, guest travel from outside the Ithaca area to campus is restricted at this time.
 Law student organizations are encouraged to invite guest speakers to present via Zoom.